 Zero Waste Campus

-UIC is committed to operating an efficient campus that is continually working towards eliminating waste via waste prevention as opposed to end-of-pipe waste management as a sustainable system.
+UIC is committed to operating an efficient campus that is continually working towards eliminating waste.
+The UIC Climate Commitment of Zero Waste Campus refers to sustainable waste management system that emphasizes waste prevention as opposed to end-of-pipe waste management.
 It is a whole systems approach that aims for a massive change in the way materials flow through society, resulting in no waste.
-UIC tracks recycling weights from every building each month.

 2A.
 Increase Waste Diversion Rates Divert 90% of waste from landfills.